24 April 2018

 Is it possible to create a useful API in the course of a day or two?
 That’s exactly what the authors of the new framework called API Platform promise to us.
 However, you probably wonder if it’s really worthwhile to spend time getting to know yet another tool.
 Well, it depends.

-In short, it’s a tool based on the PHP Symfony framework which helps you speed up building the backend part of your project.
+In short, API Platform is a tool based on the PHP Symfony framework which helps you speed up building the backend part of your project.

-Especially in the beginning of the development process (but sometimes on later stages as well), we have to put the same code over and over again without any or with some little changes, for example when implementing the paging mechanism or an authorisation system.
+Especially at the beginning of the development process (but sometimes in later stages as well), we have to put the same code over and over again without any or with some little changes, for example when implementing the paging mechanism or an authorization system.
 It doesn’t matter if you’re creating an app for a bookshop or for a car renting company – for sure there’ll be a list of some items, a place where you can add an item, edit it and, of course, delete it.

-What exactly does API Platform give us from the beginning?
+What benefits will the API Platform bring me from the beginning?

-It’s already optimised and shipped with a caching mechanism (Varnish).
+- It’s already optimized and shipped with a caching mechanism (Varnish).

-There’s an automatically-generated documentation (we all know how much developers hate to write any docs, leave alone supporting them in a long term).
+- There’s automatically-generated documentation (we all know how much developers hate to write any docs, leave alone support them in the long term).
 Plus a fancy mini-console to run simple queries and play around with the examples.

-If I was about to present estimation for building from scratch an API which, for example, handles about 3 database entities (let’s say, we have a school with classes, teachers and students and need to build a really simple CRM) with some authorisation, filters, paging and documentation, I’d say it’d took about 2-3 weeks to implement.
+If I was about to present an estimation for building from scratch an API that, for example, handles about 3 database entities (let’s say, we have a school with classes, teachers, and students and need to build a really simple CRM) with some authorization, filters, paging and documentation, I’d say it’d took about 2-3 weeks to implement.
 With API Platform we can prepare it in one day.

-RAD is only good at the beginning, as when you go deeper, there are always problems.
+RAD is only good at the beginning but when you go deeper, problems start.
 Isn’t it the same here?

 Is this for basic projects or rather for advanced ones?